yorikvanhavre/BIM-with-FreeCAD/About BIM.md

 There is no central authority that decides about BIM, but there is one, called BuildingSMART [^3], a consortium which gathers several entities involved in the construction industry, that manages a specific file format / protocol used in BIM: the IFC standard, or *Industry Foundation Classes* [^4].

 The IFC file format is open and readable with a simple text editor, and its specification is public.
 This, contrarily to closed file formats, allows anybody to legally implement it in their application, and participate to its definition.
 This makes it a very important foundation of BIM.
+The IFC format is also sometimes called openBIM.